-If all the above are the same country then the labelling may read 'Country of origin: 'XXX' (where birth, rearing and slaughter took place)'.
+If all the above are the same country then the labelling may read 'Country of origin: [name of country] (where birth, rearing and slaughter took place)'.

-Products with Protected Designation of Origin or products of Protected Geographical Indication must show all compulsory information listed at the start of this guide.
+Products with 'protected designation of origin' or 'protected geographical indication' must show all compulsory information listed at the start of this guide.
 More information on protected food names is available on the GOV.UK website.

 These animals must be categorised at slaughter with reference 'V' for animals under eight months old, and 'Z' for animals between eight and 12 months old.
 They must be marketed according to their designated names in the EU.
 In the UK, animals with a 'V' code under eight months old are required to be described as veal.
 Animals with a 'Z' code aged between eight and 12 months must be described as beef.
 These requirements also apply to offal.